-1. Election of Directors Nominees: FOR AGAINST ABSTAIN Patricia Gallup David Hall David B. Beffa-Negrini Martin C. Murrer Peter J. Baxter Approval of the continuation and the amendment and restatement of the Company's 1997 Stock Incentive Plan. [] [] [] FOR all nominees (except as indicated to the contrary) [] WITHHELD from all nominees [] Ratification of the selection of Deloitte & Touche LLP as the company's independent auditors. [] [] [] To transact such other businesses as may properly come before the meeting. [] [] [] INSTRUCTIONS: To withhold individual nominee(s) strik such nominee's name.
-Your for the remaining nominee(s ke a line through each shares will be voted MARK HERE FOR ADDRESS CHANGE OR COMMENTS AND NOTE ON REVERSE SIDE [] MARK HERE IF YOU PLAN TO ATTEND THE ANNUAL MEETING [] Please sign this proxy exactly as your name a should each sign personally.
-Trustees and other the capacity in which they sign.
-If a corpora signature should be that of an authorized of title. her fiducia ation or pa ries should in rtnership, th ndicate is Signature: Date: Signature: Date:
+1. Election of Directors Nominees: FOR AGAINST ABSTAIN Patricia Gallup David Hall David B. Beffa-Negrini Martin C. Murrer Peter J. Baxter Approval of the continuation and the amendment and restatement of the Company's 1997 Stock Incentiv Plan. [] [] [] FOR all nominees (except as indicated to the contrary) [ ] WITHHELD from all nominees [ ] Ratification of the selection of Deloitte &amp; Touche LLP as the company's independent auditors. [] [] [] To transact such other businesses as may properly come before the meeting. [] [] [] INSTRUCTIONS: To withhold authority to vote for individual nominee(s) strike a line through each such nominee's name.
+Your shares will be voted for the remaining nominee(s).
+MARK HERE FOR ADDRESS CHANGE OR COMMENTS AND NOTE ON REVERSE SIDE [ ] MARK HERE IF YOU PLAN TO ATTEND THE ANNUAL MEETING [ ] Please sign this proxy exactly as your should each sign personally.
+Trustees a the capacity in which they sign.
+If a c signature should be that of an authoriz title. nd other fiduciar corporation or par ies should in the should the should in the should be sho ndicate is Signature: Date: Signature: Date: